borntofrappe/game-development/Utils/Object Oriented Programming/README.md

 ## Snake

-Similarly to object, tables can have their own operations, their own methods.
+Similarly to objects, tables can have their own operations, their own methods.

 ```lua
 Snake = { points = 0 }